Today is a day when we honor those who gave the last full measure in service to our country and our country’s wars.

 Almost every family and community has a story of burying a promising young soul that was sure to make a difference but who never got that chance.

-My father served and my son is now serving.
+My father and my son served.

 And to all the mothers and fathers whose sons and daughters gave the last full measure for their home and country, I say: